IOS: History

 In September 2007, Apple announced the iPod Touch, a redesigned iPod based on the iPhone form factor.
 On January 27, 2010, Apple introduced their much-anticipated media tablet, the iPad, featuring a larger screen than the iPhone and iPod Touch, and designed for web browsing, media consumption, and reading, and offering multi-touch interaction with multimedia formats including newspapers, e-books, photos, videos, music, word processing documents, video games, and most existing iPhone apps using a 9.7 in screen.
 It also includes a mobile version of Safari for web browsing, as well as access to the App Store, iTunes Library, iBookstore, Contacts, and Notes.
 Content is downloadable via Wi-Fi and optional 3G service or synced through the user's computer.
 AT&T was initially the sole U.S. provider of 3G wireless access for the iPad.

 In June 2010, Apple rebranded iPhone OS as "iOS".
 The trademark "IOS" had been used by Cisco for over a decade for its operating system, IOS, used on its routers.
 To avoid any potential lawsuit, Apple licensed the "IOS" trademark from Cisco.

 The Apple Watch smartwatch was announced by Tim Cook on September 9, 2014, being introduced as a product with health and fitness-tracking.
 It was released on April 24, 2015.
 It uses watchOS as its operating system; watchOS is based on iOS, with new features created specially for the Apple Watch such as an activity tracking app.

 In October 2016, Apple opened its first iOS Developer Academy in Naples inside University of Naples Federico II's new campus.
 The course is completely free, aimed at acquiring specific technical skills on the creation and management of applications for the Apple ecosystem platforms.
 At the academy there are also issues of business administration (business planning and business management with a focus on digital opportunities) and there is a path dedicated to the design of graphical interfaces.
 Students have the opportunity to participate in the "Enterprise Track", an in-depth training experience on the entire life cycle of an app, from design to implementation, to security, troubleshooting, data storage and cloud usage.
 As of 2020, the academy graduated almost a thousand students from all over the world, who have worked on 400 app ideas and have already published about 50 apps on the iOS App Store.
 In the 2018–2019 academic year, students from more than 30 countries arrived.
 35 of these have been selected to attend the Worldwide Developer Conference, the annual Apple Developer Conference held annually in California in early June.

-On June 3, 2019, iPadOS, the branded version of iOS for iPad, was announced at the 2019 WWDC; it was launched on September 25, 2019.
+On June 3, 2019, iPadOS, the branded version of iOS for iPad, was announced during the WWDC 2019 keynote; it was launched on September 25, 2019.

+On June 9, 2025, at WWDC 2025, Apple introduced iOS 26.
+The version number indicates the year following the year in which the version was introduced; this numbering scheme is now being used for all Apple operating systems, keeping their version numbers synchronized.